best kept beauty secrets to destress.how to get rid of chicken skin

 Tip: Over-exfoliation will irritate your skin and can cause redness and flaking.
 Limit exfoliation of your bumpy areas to once or twice per week – don’t over do it!

 Once you’ve made sure to remove all that skin-clogging dead skin through exfoliation, it’s important to keep your bumpy areas moisturized and hydrated, as dry skin makes keratosis pilaris worse.
-Look for moisturizers with urea to help breakdown the excess keratin that doesn’t properly shed away.
+Look for moisturizers with 10-20% urea as a main ingredient to help breakdown the excess keratin that doesn’t properly shed away.
+There are also great body lotions that contain lactic acid to moisturize and exfoliate in one application.

 Tip: Moisturize your body after a shower while your skin is still damp and add on a body oil to seal in your moisturizer all day.